txhuin/OPENLearn/README.md

 ## Technology Stack
 Python
 Flask
+Coursera API
 Sqlite3
 SqlAlchemy
 HTML
 CSS
 Bootstrap
 JavaScript
+Jinja2 (Templating engine)

 ## Features
+Landing page
-Landing page: Visitors to the site are immediately greeted with a form that allows some complex querying to take place.
+Visitors to the site are immediately greeted with a form that allows some complex querying to take place.

 ![Alt text](/static/images/Homepage.jpg?raw=true "Homepage")

+**Login**
-**Login**: Users can sign up and log in natively, but also have the option of logging in via Facebook.
-Facebook OAuth was integrated to achieve this.
+Users can sign up and log in natively, but also have the option of logging in via Facebook.Facebook OAuth was integrated to achieve this.

 **Search results**
 Courses are displayed below.
 Users can view the details of a particular course by clicking on Course Overview.
 They can also bookmark a course, if they are logged in.

 **Profile page**: Each user has a profile page on which they can see which courses they took, view a list of their friends, pending friend requests, and their bookmarked courses.

 **About me** Users can add details about themselves that they wish to share.
+They can also edit this information.

-**Bookmarking Courses**: Users can bookmark courses they are interested in
+**Bookmarking Courses**: Users can bookmark courses they are interested in.
+Users can also delete bookmarks.
 ![Alt text](/static/images/Homepage.jpg?raw=true "Homepage")

 **Rating a course** Users can rate courses using the star rating system.
 Users can also update a rating for a particular course they have already taken.

-**Writing a review** Users can submit reviews for courses
+**Writing a review** Users can submit reviews for courses.

 **Friendships** Users can add one another as friends by sending friend requests.